codio-c5/C5-Development/.guides/content/2-3-Solutions-for-Key-Distribution--4d40.md

-### The greatest flaw in symmetric key encryption is the secure distribution of the shared key.
-Getting the key to just the person you want --and no one else-- is tricky over unsecured channels.
+ The greatest flaw in symmetric key encryption is the secure distribution of a shared key.
+Getting the key to just the person you want,and no one else, is tricky over unsecured channels.

-### This problem can be solved in two ways-- through public key encryption (also known as asymmetric encryption) or by key agreement algorithms.
+In this unit, you'll learn that the problem can be solved in two ways- through **public key encryption** (also known as **asymmetric encryption**) or by **key agreement algorithms.**

 <br>
 <figure class="snippetimg" style="margin: 0 auto;width:100%">